IgG4-related disease: neurologic manifestations

 Though all chronic neurologic diseases are thought to benefit from neurorehabilitation services, there is limited formal evidence for their use in all but several specific diseases, including stroke, Parkinson disease, traumatic brain injury, and multiple sclerosis.
+The past few years have also brought an increase in rehabilitation studies focused on other neurologic disorders such as cerebellar ataxias, Huntington disease, functional neurologic disorders, and epilepsy.
+The COVID19 pandemic has also accelerated the evaluation of tele-rehabilitation and other technology assisted interventions.
 Despite significant overlap of techniques used to treat all chronic neurologic disease, specialized rehabilitation programs and techniques have been developed to address unique symptoms related to these specific disorders.
 In all disciplines of therapy, the recommended interventions should be individualized to address specific symptoms or concerns a patient may have.
-A description of each therapy technique is beyond the scope of this article, which will provide an overall review of the use of neurorehabilitation services.
+A description of each therapy technique is beyond the scope of this article, which will provide an overall review of the use of neurorehabilitation services and recent advancements.

 Exercise training is a core strategy used by physical therapists in the treatment of neurologic disease.
-Exercise may include strength training, aerobic activity (such as treadmill or aquatic exercises), and balance training (37).
+Exercise may include strength training, aerobic activity (such as treadmill or aquatic exercises), and balance training (43).
 There is a new interest in evaluating high-intensity interval training as an improved exercise regimen in all neurorehabilitation.
 Active and passive stretching may also be incorporated into the exercise routine.
-Strengthening of weak muscle groups can be improved with functional weight-bearing or other resistance training (03).
+Strengthening of weak muscle groups can be improved with functional weight-bearing or other resistance training (02).
 Often, an individualized training program can be provided to a patient for ongoing practice at home.
-Both exercise and physical therapy programs have been shown to be effective in improving symptoms of Parkinson disease, although there may be greater improvement with physical therapy programs than with home exercise programs alone (10; 44).
+Both exercise and physical therapy programs have been shown to be effective in improving symptoms of Parkinson disease, although there may be greater improvement with physical therapy programs than with home exercise programs alone (13; 52).
 In poststroke gait rehabilitation, combinations of stretching and exercise have been shown to be beneficial as well.
-For example, repetitive ankle dorsiflexion exercises have been found to improve gait speed and reduce fatigability when alternated with self-stretching (45).
-Virtual reality is also being explored as a way to enhance rehabilitation, with a Parkinson disease study showing that outcomes in balance, gait, arm function, and mental aspect of quality of life may be better with virtual reality-based therapy than conventional rehabilitation (34).
+For example, repetitive ankle dorsiflexion exercises have been found to improve gait speed and reduce fatigability when alternated with self-stretching (53).
+Virtual reality and technology assisted rehabilitation is also being increasingly explored as a way to enhance rehabilitation, with one Parkinson disease study showing that outcomes in balance, gait, arm function, and mental aspect of quality of life may be better with virtual reality-based therapy than conventional rehabilitation (40).

 A more recent surge in popularity of group exercise programs in Parkinson disease, such as boxing or dance classes, has highlighted the benefit of social interaction on functional outcome as well.